danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 # How to setup a Free CI for Android project based on Bitbucket Cloud Pipelines.

-This project is created as a "manual" for setting up a FREE CI (Continious Intergation) based on [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines)
+This project is created as a "manual" for setting up a FREE CI (Continuous Integration) based on [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines)

-At the time of writting (10.03.2019) **bitbucket cloud offers you a free 50 build minutes** to get started with Pipelines.
+At the time of writing (10.03.2019) **bitbucket cloud offers you a free 50 build minutes** to get started with Pipelines.

 ## List of files needed in this project to setup CI
 - ./build_info.json